 Open access is an outcome of the efforts of scholars interested in making materials available digitally, online, free of charge, and free of some use restrictions.

-Open access scholarship makes materials available digitally, online, free of charge, and free of most copyright and licensing restrictions.
-The goal of open access is to remove pricing barriers (e.g. subscription costs) and permission barriers (e.g. restrictive licensing policies) in order to disseminate scholarship as widely as possible.
+The goal of open access scholarship is the removal of price barriers (e.g. subscription costs) and permission barriers (e.g. restrictive use policies) in order to disseminate scholarship as widely as possible.

 Open access publishing does not require you to publish in specific journals.
 Many journals and publishers already explicitly allow self-archiving as part of their author's agreements.
 In fact, approximately 60-70% of the journal articles published by Bucknell faculty are already eligible for self-archiving under their publishers' current open access policies.
 You can obtain permission to self-archive from other journals and publishers by adding an addendum to your author's agreement, such as the example available from the Scholarly Publishing & Academic Resources Coalition (SPARC).
 Information about the policies of specific journals and publishers is available via the Sherpa/RoMEO database.

 Open access does not change the peer review process, and all serious advocates for open access emphasize the importance and value of peer review.
 Open access is also fully compatible with current copyright laws.
 Open access does not change the principles of copyright, only how the rights are allocated.
 Because authors retain more rights, open access gives more power to authors.

 There are three main arguments in support of open access: